Tongariro Crossing (21-26 min. reading) Hands up if you've ever stood at the foot of a mountain, lifted your eyes and swallowed - hard?

 With the Tongariro Crossing you climb hill after hill.
 Each time the top is crested, there's an even more formidable one in the distance.
 Back-lit against the skyline, an army of ants march relentlessly upwards.

 Here go those crazy-making thoughts again.
 Am I seeing right?
 No, surely those aren't people.
 You've got to be [insert favourite swear word] kidding me!
 Maybe it's another track.
 Please, please, pleeease let it be another track.
-No such luck because sure enough, that's where we would be headed to next.
-Every time it looked hugely daunting but turned out to be not so bad.
+No such luck because sure enough, that's where we would be headed next.
+Every time it looked hugely daunting but by just assuming the position and planting one foot in front of the other we eventually got there.

 The South Crater (below) brought some relief as it was a fairly flat, windy